2018-2019 Undergraduate & Graduate Catalog

 Inclusive living-learning communities - We value the opportunity for students to live in a "shared" community that allows for greater faculty and peer interaction and increases opportunities for coordinated activities and resources in a socially and academically supportive residential living environment.

 Experiential learning - We promote experiential learning within our curricula.
 Students learn to apply knowledge by being immersed within the professional environment.

-B.S. in athletic training, B.S. in exercise science, and B.S. in physical education.
+B.S. in athletic training, B.S. in exercise science, B.S. in physical education, and B.S. in sport management.
 The B.S. in physical education with a physical education major and emphasis in K-12 professional instruction, is required to seek Michigan K-12 teacher certification in physical education.
-Secondary-level (7-12) teachable minors in school health education and physical education may also be used for teacher certification purposes.

 The athletic training education program is accredited by the Commission on Accreditation of Athletic Training Education (C.A.A.T.E.).